Secured vs. Unsecured Debt

 - Longer and better repayment terms because of the collateral

-Because of the security from the creditor’s point-of-view, secured loans can benefit the debtor who needs an urgent high amount of money.
+From the creditor’s point-of-view, the security against the collateral makes the loan “safer” than a similar unsecured loan.
 When you secured a loan – this mostly means that you’re providing security that the debt will be repaid – or else risk losing the property.

 Home Equity Loan

-A home equity loan is a type of loan that allows borrowing money in exchange for the debtor’s home equity as collateral.
+A home equity loan is a type of loan that allows a debtor to borrow money against the equity in their home.
+This is a voluntary secured lien and the home is collateral.

 What is Unsecured Debt?

-Unsecured debt is the polar opposite of secured debt.
+Unsecured debt is the opposite of secured debt.
 This is a type of loan or credit that has no collateral or legal properties securing the debt.
-This type of loan gives the creditor lesser security over the credit.
-In unsecured debt – the creditor or lender doesn’t have any legal rights to confiscate the debtors’ personal property if they default on the payment terms.
+With unsecured debt – the creditor or lender doesn’t have any legal rights to confiscate the debtors’ personal property if they default on the payment terms.
+Think about using your credit card to buy groceries, or auto fuel or a dinner out – if you don’t make the credit card payments they cannot come after you and take back the groceries!
+BE CAREFUL – some “credit cards” used to purchase durable goods like furniture actually do carry security interests that secure the debt to the furniture purchased.

 Advantages and Disadvantages of a Unsecured Debt

-Because of the risk on the creditor’s part – most unsecured debts have higher interest rates because of the lack of collateral.
+Because of the risk on the creditor’s part, most unsecured debts have higher interest rates.
 They also give minimal payment terms for debtors, which can be pretty restrictive.
 An advantage to being considered on unsecured debts or loans is the easy access to the loans.
-Mostly, you can take the money immediately for emergency needs such as medical bills or need last-minute flights.
+Mostly, you can use the credit immediately for emergency needs such as medical bills or last-minute flights.

 Types of Unsecured Debt